 Nepal is a country that signifies myriad wonders that connect to both natural splendor and cultural heritage.
-From an affluent history to being home of numerous of the world’s highest Himalayas, Nepal is an emblem of marvelous resources and majesties.
-The country filled with adventures and blend of many ages of people, interest experiences and demographics.
-There is so much to do in Nepal that taking the information in this aspect before leaving would prove very useful to make your trip full of joy.
-Now that you have planned to visit Nepal this holiday, you sure would be wondering the things to be done on your trip.
+From an affluent history to being home to numerous of the world’s highest Himalayas, Nepal is an emblem of marvelous resources and majesties.
+The country is filled with adventures and a blend of many ages of people, interesting experiences, and demographics.
+There is so much to do in Nepal that taking the information on this aspect before leaving would prove very useful to make your trip full of joy.
+Now that you have planned to visit Nepal this holiday, you sure would be wondering about the things to be done on your trip.

-Whether you’re a solo trekker, family trekker, school group or a lover of all things luxury, Nepal Sanctuary Treks has the ideal sustainable holiday program for you.
-Start your search now with our special selection of trekking and other activities, perfectly tailored to meet the needs and your preferences.
+Whether you’re a solo trekker, family trekker, school group, or lover of all things luxury, Nepal Sanctuary Treks has the ideal sustainable holiday program for you.
+Start your search now with our special selection of trekking and other activities, perfectly tailored to meet your needs and your preferences.
 Here are the top 20 things to do in Nepal.

 Trekking in the Himalayas

-Trekking in Nepal is one of the unparalleled experiences in Nepal as it is blessed with pristine landscapes, rugged mountain trekking trails and culturally affluent villages along with the vistas of outstanding massive snow blanketed peaks.
+Trekking in Nepal is one of the unparalleled experiences in Nepal as it is blessed with pristine landscapes, rugged mountain trekking trails, and culturally affluent villages along with the vistas of outstanding massive snow-blanketed peaks.
 It is the real adventure of an extended walking expedition in the Himalayas with gratifying experiences of the unsurpassed natural scenery in the world.
 There are several trekking options available from short to longer treks.
-Every year, a significant number of enthusiastic trekkers around the world embarked the trekking journey in a different region of Nepal’s Himalayas.
+Every year, a significant number of enthusiastic trekkers around the world embarked on the trekking journey in a different region of Nepal’s Himalayas.

 Langtang valley, Kanchenjunga and Mardi Himal treks are also the popular trekking options in Nepal.
-Likewise, Naar to Mustang, Upper Dolpa, and Manaslu Circuit Trek, Tsum Valley Trek and Great Himalayan Trail route are the less trodden routes however they are equally delightful and attractive.
+Likewise, Naar to Mustang, Upper Dolpa, and Manaslu Circuit Trek, Tsum Valley Trek, and Great Himalayan Trail route is the less trodden routes however they are equally delightful and attractive.

 If you have limited time for a longer trek into the high mountain but would like to experience the local life and savor the Mountain View then Kathmandu Rim Trek is an ideal one.
 The trek is best suited for those who are traveling with children, solo, Families, and students.
 It is also ideal for the trekker who has limited time for longer treks into the high mountains.